rblades/dhworkbook_master/docs/module-3/Exercises.md

 This command finds all files in a folder and creates a backup for each one in turn before searching for **foo** and replacing it with **bar**.

-This command: `grep "[b-df-hj-np-tv-xz]\{5\}" filename` will find all instances of strings of five consonants or more, which can be useful to give you and idea of what kinds of sed patterns to write.
+The command `grep "[b-df-hj-np-tv-xz]\{5\}" filename` will find all instances of strings of five consonants or more, which can be useful to give you and idea of what kinds of sed patterns to write.

 Maybe, if you inspect the pdfs and the txt together, you can figure out patterns that set off interesting things in say the classified ads or the editorials - and then write some grep and sed to create new files with just that information.
 Then you could use Open Refine to further clean things up.
 Maybe the messiness of the data is [exactly the point](https://smgprojects.github.io/experiment-bad-equity/) ([and my workup on bad OCR](https://smgprojects.github.io/experiment-determining-bad-ocr-via-automated-spellcheck/)) you want to explore.
 Nevertheless: